 Our Year Group Skills documents aim to provide simplified curriculum information.
 They help to maintain focus on the key elements of learning which have most significant influence on children’s progress and outcomes.
 They are available to download below.
-You can also see examples of our curriculum in action by downloading The Malin Bridge Primary Curriculum in Action
+You can also see examples of our curriculum by downloading The Malin Bridge Primary Curriculum in Action